gbhargavv/DownloadManager/README.md

 Android Http Download Manager
 ===========================

-An useful and effective http download manager for Android.
-This download manager is designed according to the idea and implementation of Volley.
+A valuable and compelling http download director for Android.
+This download director is planned by the thought and execution of Volley.

 Usage
 =====
-* If you don't set the destination file path, the download manager will use `Environment.DIRECTORY_DOWNLOADS` in SDCard as default directory, and it will detect filename automatically from header or url if destinationFilePath not set:
+* In the event that you don't set the objective document way, the download supervisor will utilize 'Environment.DIRECTORY_DOWNLOADS' in SDCard as default registry, and it will identify filename consequently from header or url if destinationFilePath not set:
 ```java
 DownloadManager manager = new DownloadManager.Builder().context(this)
         .downloader(OkHttpDownloader.create(client))